 Ages: 7 and up

 While matching its peers in quality, the Club SciKidz monthly subscription box sets itself apart with career-themed boxes.
 Every month focuses on a different career in the sciences, from oceanography to astronomy to robotics and other industries.
 Your child will have the opportunity to try on a different career hat to see which one fits best.
 This is also great for kids with a variety of interests they’d like to explore.

 Each lab kit is filled with STEM-related activities designed for the month’s theme.
 A lab notebook with detailed project instructions is included.
 Kids can record their findings, untangle riddles, and discover current scientists within the corresponding career field.

 Ages: 9 and up

 Do you have a kid who is obsessed with remote-controlled cars and robots?
 Get them a monthly subscription to GoBox, a STEM box dedicated to making and programming robots.
 All four subjects—science, technology, engineering, and math—are encouraged here as your kid constructs their bot step by step.

 No prior experience in programming is necessary, just your kid’s desire to learn.
 You get major bang for your buck because each box’s contents exceed a month’s worth of STEM projects.
-Your child receives a list of missions to complete in order to construct their bot.
-They must also complete tasks with their robot, allowing them to practice programming commands and get a deeper appreciation for the trial and error process.
+Your child receives a list of missions to complete to construct their bot.
+They must also complete tasks with their robot, allowing them to practice programming commands and deeper appreciation for the trial and error process.
 This subscription box would be incredibly valuable for a child on the path towards a robotics career.

 Price: $29.99 per month